search icon

 • States typically impose penalties and interest for non-payment of franchise taxes, which are often a percentage of the unpaid tax amount.

-• A franchise tax is a tax solely for the privilege of doing business in another state, and it has nothing to do with whether the business makes money in the state.
-Gross receipts tax, on the other hand, is tax on a business’s gross sales (regardless of their source) before any deductions are taken, so it depends on the amount of income the business makes.
+• A franchise tax is a tax solely for the privilege of doing business in a state, and it has nothing to do with whether the business makes money in the state.
+Gross receipts tax, on the other hand, is a tax on a business’s gross sales (regardless of their source) before any deductions are taken, so it depends on the amount of income the business makes.

 • This varies by state, but often unregistered entity types and non-profit organizations are exempt from franchise taxes.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

 zenbusiness logo

-Written by Team ZenBusiness
+Written by ZenBusiness Editorial Team

 Start Your LLC